Extended Reality (XR) in the Pharmaceutical Industry

 Virtual learning and training

 Training in the pharmaceutical sector is usually costly and time-consuming.
 XR in pharma can be a solution to these challenges.
 Simulation processes eliminate the need for physical equipment (and such equipment is usually very expensive) and at the same time, it increases information retention.
 The XR learning process is more engaging and makes participants store more knowledge.
 On top of that, using Virtual Reality and Augmented Reality in pharma training creates a sense of personal connection as it feels like real one-on-one training in a virtual world.
 Professionals are provided with a better understanding of pharmaceutical products, and they can enhance their skills in real-world-like situations.
 VR in pharma can be also helpful to pharmacy students who prefer visual learning opportunities rather than reading textbooks.
-Students can access and interact with different VR scenarios remotely, facilitating distance learning or training.
+Students can access and interact with different VR and XR scenarios remotely, facilitating distance learning or training.

 XR in pharma – manufacturing new drugs

 XR might be very useful for pharmaceutical designing.
 The technology uses virtual models which speeds up and simplifies decision making and makes possible changes and modifications much easier to implement at any stage of the production process.
 It is especially beneficial during the pre-clinical phase and pharmaceutical research.
 It may be used to visualize molecular structures of target proteins.
-XR provides valuable insights for the lead generation process which in consequence may result in more successful trials and launches of new drugs.
-AR in pharma has a positive impact on therapy adherence.
-It could also play a huge role in at-home patient observations.
-This may further lower the costs.

 Quality